What Are Natural Disasters?

 Prevention of Natural Disasters: TrapBag Barriers

-- Flood barriers: When rainfall is exceptionally intense, TrapBag flood barriers can divert the damaging flow of water away from at-risk areas like farmland and infrastructure.
-TrapBags can also be arranged as a seawall alternative, providing necessary protection to coastal communities experiencing tropical cyclones or rising sea levels.
+- Flood barriers: When extreme rainfall or a treacherous storm hits, TrapBag flood barriers can divert the damaging flow of water away from at-risk areas like farmland.
+TrapBags can also be arranged as a seawall alternative, providing necessary protection to coastal communities experiencing tsunamis or rising sea levels.

-- Infrastructure support: TrapBags can provide reliable stability to bridges, dams, highways, and other forms of infrastructure during floods and storms, mitigating extensive damage, expensive repairs, and loss of employment.
-This is especially important in areas working towards economic development.
+- Infrastructure support: TrapBags can be arranged to provide additional stability to bridges, dams, highways, and other forms of infrastructure during natural disasters, mitigating extensive damage, expensive repairs, and loss of employment.

-- Diversion walls: During landslides and mudslides, displaced earth can smash into buildings and homes, injuring people and causing huge amounts of structural damage.
-TrapBags can be filled with concrete to build incredibly sturdy protective walls that block and divert debris, saving thousands of people from facing homelessness and displacement.
+- Diversion walls: During landslides, debris can tumble into buildings and homes, leaving huge amounts of damage in their wake.
+TrapBags can be filled with concrete to build incredibly sturdy protective walls that block and divert mudslide and landslide debris, saving thousands of people from losing their belongings and facing homelessness.

-- Dams: Reliable dams are essential in preventing catastrophic flooding.
-TrapBags block and redirect water, saving lives as well as saving communities from costly, difficult-to-fund repairs.
+- Dams: Reliable dams are crucial to preventing natural disaster-induced flooding.
+TrapBags can be arranged to block and redirect water, saving communities costly repairs and saving the local economy from tanking.

-- Stormwater containment: Natural disasters often result in contaminated runoff—large amounts of floodwater pick up debris from roadways and landfills.
-If not properly handled, this toxic water can destroy land and pollute water sources, which would be extremely detrimental in areas already plagued by drought.
+- Stormwater containment: Natural disasters often result in contaminated runoff.
+If not properly handled, this debris-filled water can destroy land and pollute water sources.
 TrapBag stormwater detention basins help keep the inhabitants and environment safe and healthy.

 - Spill control: Chemical and/or oil spills, like stormwater runoff, can be extremely detrimental to the environment, especially agricultural plots.
 Due to their incredible strength and durability, TrapBags are a great solution to retaining toxic chemicals.